NaleRaphael/bytefall/README.md

 In this project, complete bytecode operations are implemented.
 And the structure of implementation is modified to make it more easily be extended for multiple versions of Python.

-Besides, operations related to `asyncio` is also supported.
+Besides, operations related to `asyncio` are also supported.

 More features for debugging bytecode are going to be implemented, because I'm also trying to use this tool to fix some bugs in my own project [bytejection][bytejection].